top of page

 Strength and Durability

 One significant advantage of steel-like wood is its enhanced strength over traditional wood.
-Engineering it to withstand greater loads makes it ideal for multi-story buildings without the bulk associated with steel.
+Engineered to withstand greater loads, it is ideal for multi-story buildings without the bulk associated with steel.
 For example, structures using steel-like wood can support up to 50% more weight than traditional wood while reducing the overall footprint.

-This durability also translates to lower maintenance costs and resource use over the building's lifespan, which is particularly beneficial given the challenges of Florida's climate, such as humidity and hurricanes.
+This durability also translates to lower maintenance costs and resource use over the building's lifespan.
+This factor is particularly beneficial given the challenges of Florida's climate, including humidity and hurricanes.

 Sustainability